CHIMERE-Amiens/FLOW_MAC/README.md

 # FLOW_MAC
-Phase contrast MRI postpressing software, version for MAC
+Phase contrast MRI postprossing software, version for MAC.
+For more details, please refer to the software user manual - "User_guide_2D_En"